 Oregon shares its borders with Washington.
 It also shares the Columbia River with this state.
 Oregon has its unique landscapes.
 People of different tastes can find something that they like here.

 Some major cities in Oregon are doing great.
 For example, Portland is the most famous.
 In this article, let us look at the different cost dimensions of building a house in Oregon.

 We will try to go deep and dissect the different aspects of building a house in Oregon.
 Hopefully, in the end, you will have enough information to start your house-building project.

-How Much Does it Cost to Build a House in Oregon?
+How Much Does it Cost to Build a House in Oregon (OR)?

 Oregon is one of the most expensive regions to build a house in.
-The median cost of building a house in Oregon is $135.93 per square foot for basic construction.
+In 2024, the median cost of building a house in Oregon is $135.93 per square foot for basic construction.
 The actual construction costs will surely vary from this number.